Did You Know?

 Assessors must be certified by the State Assessors Board (SAB) in Lansing.
-The SAB certifies individuals at Level 1, 2, 3 or 4 based on education, experience and examination.
+The SAB certifies individuals at Level 1, 2, 3, or 4 based on education, experience, and examination.
 Level 4 is the highest rating.
-Municipalities are required to have an assessor whose certification is at least equivalent to the SAB’s standard based on total valuation and complexity of the unit of government.
+Municipalities are required to have an assessor whose certification is at least equivalent to the SAB’s standard based on the total valuation and complexity of the unit of government.

 - Annual changes of assessment are based on sales in the neighborhood.

 - Your taxable value can never exceed your assessed value.

 - Principal Residence Exemptions that are in effect on January 1 each year stay in effect for the calendar year.

 - The May 1 filing deadline for Principal Residence Exemptions applies to new applications only.
 You do not need to reapply each year.